 What happens if I miss a CCJ payment?

-If you fail to pay a CCJ the court has various ways to enforce a debt through the EJO, including:
+If you fail to pay a CCJ the court has many ways to enforce a debt through the EJO, like:

 Help and advice with a CCJ

-If you've received a CCJ and you're not sure what to do, we can help.
+If you have received a CCJ and you are not sure what to do, we can help.
 We can offer expert advice on the County Court claims process and how to deal with a CCJ.

-We can also recommend solutions to help you manage your debt problems and give you clear, practical advice about how to deal with your debts.
+• Give you clear, practical advice about how to deal with your debts